Albly/UnsupSeg/README.md

 # Datasets description
 ## TIMIT

-[TIMIT](https://deepai.org/dataset/timit) is an English language dataset with size of ~ 1.3Gb Audio sampling frequency = 16kHz
+ [TIMIT](https://deepai.org/dataset/timit) is an English language dataset containing recording of 630 speakers with 8 differents dialects (DR1, DR2, ..., DR8) of American English.
+In the recordings, each individual has 10 sentences that are rich in phonetics, making it a great dataset for phoneme segmentation.
+It has an audio sampling frequency = 16kHz and has standardized train/test split (2 folders: TRAIN, TEST).

-It has a standard train/test split (2 folders: TRAIN, TEST) `Data Preparation:` the code uses the standard train/test split provided in the TIMIT dataset.
+Our code uses this standard train/test split provided in the TIMIT dataset.
 All train samples from all dialect regions (DR1, DR2,...,DR8) are placed in one folder.
-A Randomly sampled 10% set of this combined train data is used for validation during training.
+A randomly sampled 10% set of this combined train data is used for validation during training resulting in:
+- 4158 files for training,
+- 462 files for  validation and
-Files: 4158 - training, 462 - validation, 1680 - testing.
+- 1680 for testing.

 For project audio data (.wav) and phonemes data (.PHN) is required.
-Each PHN file contains the start sample, end sample of phoneme and phoneme symbols.
+Each .PHN file contains start sample, end sample of phoneme and phoneme symbols.

-Example: 9640 11240 sh, where 9640 - start,11240 - end,sh - phoneme
+Example: 9640 11240 sh, where 9640-start,11240-end,sh-phoneme
 To process original dataset and extract (.wav) and (.PHN) files into their respective train-test folders, a processing script was written (see `big_timit_parser()` in `Report.ipynb`).
-In the algorithm to process files, the initial data loader and code processing function [written by the original paper authors](https://github.com/felixkreuk/UnsupSeg) was used.
+In the algorithm to process files, initial dataloader and code processing function [written by the original paper authors](https://arxiv.org/abs/2007.13465) was used as reference.

 ## Arabic Speech Corpus